girirajvyas/gof-design-patterns/README.md

 ## Concepts
 - Similar to physical plug Adapter (doesnt cover all scenarios tough, but can be a good example for starter)
 - Convert Interface into another Interface
-- connects Legacy code to current code
+- Connects Legacy code to current code
 - Translates requiest from the client code to the code that we are adapting to
 - Client <- Adapter -> Adaptee
 - **Examples**